Our wine and grapes are under siege.

 But while the lanternflies and cicadas may be in some of the same spots, it's unlikely they'll interact, and the species will emerge at different times, a local entomologist tells NBC10.

 When the cicadas emerge in May, they'll shed their skin, and then thousands of males will call out to potential mates.
 The insects will only be out for few a weeks to have a good time - maybe that's why they had a locally brewed beer dedicated to them in 2014.

 "Within a week or two at the most, those adults are done, they’re dead and gone, and we won’t see them again for 17 years," said Jon Gelhaus, a Drexel entomologist at the Academy of Natural Sciences.

-With their impacts on grapes and other fruits - and grossing out customers at this Philadelphia Chipotle last year - lanternflies are a threat to a good time.
+Lanternflies are not as polite.
+With their impacts on grapes and other fruits - and grossing out customers at this Philadelphia Chipotle last year - lanternflies are a major threat to a good time.
 (Though lanternflies were depicted in a locally brewed beer, too.)

 The cicadas' noise might bother some, but the bugs are harmless to humans and are far less destructive than lanternflies.
 Female cicadas laying eggs will cause damage to small tree twigs, potentially killing those branches or branch tips.